Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Results

 \subsection{Analysis of Anthropometric Measurements}

-Eleven anthropometric measures were used to compute descriptive statistics using Microsoft Excel 2021.
-The following values were estimated to create a standard database, as shown in Table \ref{tab:4.1}: minimum (min), maximum (max), mean, standard deviation, and various percentile values (5th, 50th, and 95th percentiles).
-The anthropometric measurements of the male and female participants in this study were computed independently.
+Eleven anthropometric measures were used to compute the descriptive statistics.
+The following values were estimated to create a standard database (Table \ref{tab:4.1}): minimum (min), maximum (max), mean, standard deviation, and various percentile values (5th, 50th, and 95th percentiles).
+Anthropometric measurements of the male and female participants in this study were computed independently.